Test Question Inquiries

 ETS reserves the right to cancel the scores of test takers when, in its judgment, there is evidence that a writing or speaking response includes, for example, text that is substantially similar to speech found in other GACE responses, or quotations or paraphrasing of language or ideas from published or unpublished sources used without attribution.
 Such responses do not reflect the independent speaking or compositional writing skills that the tests seek to measure.

-ETS may also cancel scores if, in its judgment, there is substantial evidence that the scores are invalid for any other reason.
+ETS may also cancel scores if, in its judgment, there is substantial evidence that they are invalid for any other reason.
 Substantial evidence means evidence that is sufficient to persuade a reasonable person.
-The substantial evidence standard is lower (i.e., requires less proof) than beyond a reasonable doubt, clear and convincing and preponderance of the evidence standards.
-Evidence of invalid scores may include, without limitation, discrepant handwriting, discrepant photographs, or unusual answer patterns and inconsistent performance on different parts of the test.
-Before canceling scores pursuant to this paragraph, ETS notifies the test taker in writing about its concerns, gives the test taker an opportunity to submit information that addresses ETS's concerns, considers any such information submitted, and may offer the test taker a choice of options.
-The options may include voluntary score cancellation, a free retest, a voucher for a future test, or allowing GaPSC to make a decision whether to accept the scores.
-See Why and How ETS Questions Test Scores from the ETS Office of Testing Integrity.
-These options are not offered for GACE performance and portfolio assessments (i.e., American Sign Language Proficiency Interview and Teacher Leadership).
+The substantial evidence standard is lower (i.e., requires less proof) than a reasonable doubt, clear and convincing, and preponderance of the evidence standards.
+Evidence of invalid scores may include, without limitation, discrepant handwriting, unusual answer patterns and inconsistent performance on different parts of the test.
+Score cancellation decisions are not subject to appeal to ETS.
+For test takers within the United States, before canceling scores based on substantial evidence of invalidity, ETS notifies the test taker in writing about its concerns, gives the test taker an opportunity to submit information that addresses ETS's concerns, considers any such information submitted, and may offer the test taker a choice of options.
+The options may include voluntary score cancellation, a free retest, or allowing the GaPSC to make a decision whether to accept the scores.
+The final decision whether to cancel scores based on substantial evidence of invalidity is made by ETS's Office of Testing Integrity after reviewing any information addressing ETS's concerns submitted by the test taker.
+Note: These options are not offered for GACE performance and portfolio assessments (i.e., American Sign Language Proficiency Interview and Teacher Leadership).
 ETS will provide information on the review process for these assessments to assist you in resolving questions regarding the validity of your assessment.